You don’t believe the same things anymore,

 Like something essential is missing.

-If you find yourself wishing you could just know again,
+If you find yourself wishing you could just know again

 that doesn’t mean you’re failing.

-but with learning how to be with uncertainty,
+It begins with learning how to be with uncertainty,

-without turning it into shame.
+without it turning into shame.

 You are not behind.